AdrianAntico/Quantico/README.md

 <br>

 Quantico is a Shiny App for data science, analytics, and business intelligence.
 The app is non-reactive where big data can cause a poor user experience.
-All data operations utilize data.table and collapse for fast processing and low memory utilization.
-Visualizations are based on the echarts4r library and the best machine learning and forecasting models are available.
-Data can be accessed in several ways and session saving and restoration is available.
-15 app themes are available with a large variety of background images as well.
+All data operations utilize data.table for fast processing and low memory utilization.
+Visualizations are based on the echarts4r library, machine learning is based on CatBoost, XGBoost, LightGBM, and some of the H2O models.
+Time series models are based on the forecast pacakge.
+Panel forecast models are ML based and utilize CatBoost, XGBoost, and LightGBM.
+Data can be accessed via PostGRE or locally, and session saving and restoration is available.
+There are 15 different colored app themes along with the inclusion of various background images.

+The goal of Quantico is make life easier.
+While there are several GUI's available in the R ecosystem, I haven't found one that really serves my needs.
+I want to be able to explore data quickly and produce results that can be shared across an organization, as an example.
+Some of the tasks can take anywhere from an hour to a full day (possible more) in a typical coding environment (dependent upon skills of course) while they can produced within minutes with Quantico.
+Another aspect is handling big(ish) data.
+The data.table package is utilized and can process big data quickly while keeping your memory footprint small, thus enabling larger datasets to be managed within the app for a given device.

+The way the app layout works is that the sidebar is predominantly intended to run various tasks (aside from managing settings) while the main panel is for displaying various outputs.
+For example, you will go to the sidebar to load new data, run data wrangling tasks, perhaps some feature engineering or modeling tasks.
+Then, you'll go to the appropriate main panel output tab to display output.

 Note: For the best user experience I recommend using Chrome and having the zoom level set to 75%

-At a high level the app enables:
+## App Capabilities
 * Data Management
-* Session Saving / Loading
+* Session Saving & Restoration
 * Code Generation
-* Plotting
+* Visualization
-* Tables Viewer
+* Data Viewer
 * Data Wrangling
 * Feature Engineering
 * Unsupervised Learning
 * Machine Learning
-* Inference
+* Statistical Inference
 * Forecasting

-Automated output reports are included for:
+Automated in-app reports are included for:
-1. Plotting
+1. Visualization
 2. Exploratory Data Analysis
-3. Inference
+3. Statistical Inference
 4. Machine Learning
 5. Forecasting

+Automated RMarkdown reports are included for:
+1. Visualization
+2. Exploratory Data Analysis
+3. Machine Learning
+4. Forecasting

 <br>

-## App Usage
+## Table of Contents
 - [Installation](#Installation)
 - [Quick Start](#Quickstart)
 - [App Interface](#app-interface)